dfsnow/sno.ws/content/ratings.md

 title = "Ratings"
 +++

-<span style="color:red">♥</span> indicates a book I'd wholeheartedly recommend to anyone.
-For posts and photos, it just indicates one of my favorites.
+For most things on the site, <span style="color:red">♥</span> indicates a personal favorite.
+For books specifically, it indicates something I would wholeheartedly recommend to anyone.

 Also, I made a rating scale for books.
 It's a 10-point ordinal scale, where 10 is the best and 0 is the worst.
 It's mostly just to help me remember what I've enjoyed and to give me a consistent, clear scale to reference.

+---

 <style type="text/css">
   table .rating {